WHAT DO DENTISTS DO?

-WHAT ARE THE ACADEMIC PREREQUISITES?
+WHAT ARE THE ACADEMIC PREREQUISITES FOR ADMISSION TO DENTAL SCHOOL?

 In making decisions about admissions, dental schools consider a range of factors that may vary from one school to another.
 All prerequisite courses usually need to be completed with a grade of C or above.